nettlespike/trip-planner/README.md

         * input_details
     - Click next and finish importing the data
 - Run the remaining SQL code in create-prod-data.sql
-- Import review and users data using 'Table Data Import Wizard' on their respective tables in SQL Workbench, using 'trip_reviews.csv' and 'usertest.csv' respectively.
-For 'userstest.csv', please specify that the destination attribute for username is username, and not uid
+- Import users, reviews, and schedules data using 'Table Data Import Wizard' on their respective tables in SQL Workbench, using 'trip_users.csv' (for users table), 'trip_reviews.csv' (for reviews table), and 'trip_scheddules.csv' (for schedules table) respectively.
+For 'trip_users.csv', please specify that the destination attribute for username is username, and not uid.
+Similarly, for trip_scehdules.csv, please specify destination attribute for date is date, not sno.

 - To use production data, you need to specify that in the .env file.
 If you haven't created a .env file in the backend folder, create it now.
-Update it with your local connection info and make sure DB_DATABASE=trip_data
+Update it with your local connection credential info and make sure DB_DATABASE=trip_data

 ```
 DB_CONNECTION=mysql